julzaza/wildwitchherbs/_posts/2026-01-15-balkan-love-magic-folklore.md

 ---

 ## Frequently Asked Questions on Binding Love Magic

+**Was this common?**
+Yes — especially among women with limited social power.

+**Was it illegal?**
+Rarely, but it was socially punished.

+**Is this ethical?**
+Historically, ethics followed survival, not modern values.

 **Was Balkan love magic common or rare?**
 It was common enough to be feared.
 Ethnographic records suggest it appeared most often where women had limited legal or social power and few options to secure marriage or stability.